 - Health communication workshops in Australia and New Zealand

 Your Graduate Program Director, Linda Gallant, will serve as your primary faculty advisor, guiding you on course selection to ensure that you will both achieve your learning objectives and satisfy the program requirements.
-Your program director will work with you one-on-one to suit your education needs and set you up for success for your capstone project.
 You will also receive program and department news from your program director along with any on- and off-campus opportunities that might be of interest to you.